mdriscollic/docs/content/en/docs/Settings/Settings_export_manager/Settings_export_manager.md

 |**Settings (Export manager): Can view only settings.**| **UI-Export-Manager Settings** | settings | view | This capability set includes all capabilities needed to view job deletion intervals. |

 **Settings > Export manager > Jobs**
 Use this setting to define the interval (in days) after which jobs listed in the Export manager app should be deleted.
-The delete function is executed daily and unless otherwise specified in this table, records produced by jobs are deleted after 7 days, except for EDIFACT orders exports and claims, which are not subject to automatic deletion.
+The delete function is executed daily and unless otherwise specified in this table, records produced by jobs are deleted after 7 days, except for EDIFACT orders exports and claims, which have a default deletion interval of 730 days.

 The deletion interval may be adjusted for the following job types:
 * Authority control